isi snapshot writable create prod1 /ifs/test/wsnap2

 # isi snap writable delete /ifs/test/wsnap2

 Are you sure? (yes/[no]): yes

 Next, this temporary directory is removed in a nonsynchronous operation.
 If the TreeDelete job fails for some reason, the writable snapshot can be deleted using its renamed path.
 For example:

 Note: Deleting a writable snapshot removes the lock on the backing read-only snapshot so it can also be deleted, if required.
 It can be deleted if there are no other active writable snapshots based off that read-only snapshot.

-The deletion of writable snapshots in OneFS is a manual process.
+The deletion of writable snapshots in OneFS 9.3 and later is a manual process.
 There is no provision for automated, policy-driven control such as the ability to set a writable snapshot expiry date, or a bulk snapshot deletion mechanism.